reshapebiotech/hiring/backend/README.md

 # Task Description

-Your task is to develop a small Python API service that manipulates images in various ways, reflecting the central role of image processing in our RIS imaging machine.
-If Python is not your preferred language, please let us know so we can accommodate your preferences.

-The API should support `jpeg` and `png` formats.
-All endpoints must support having the image included in the request as binary data and provided via URLs for the service to download (but not both at the same time).

-There are some example images are in `images` subdirectory.
-Feel free to use these or any other you prefer.
+Develop a small API service for image manipulation.
+Image processing is central to our technology stack, so it serves as a great case for normal feature development.

+**Requirements:**
+- Support JPEG and PNG formats
+- Accept images as either binary data in request or via URL (not both simultaneously)
+- Example images are available in the `images` directory
+- Preferred languages: Python or TypeScript - Please let us know if you would like to use something else.

 ### Endpoints

+1. **Center Crop**
-- **Center Crop**: Crop an image from the center using specified width and height.
+   - Crop an image from its center with specified dimensions

+2. **Image Difference**
-- **Image Difference**: Compute and return a score representing the difference between two images.
-Explain the rationale behind your chosen method.
+   - Calculate and return a score representing the difference between two images
+   - Explain your chosen comparison method

+3. **Image Hash**
-- **Image Hash**: Generate and return a hash that can uniquely identify an image.
+   - Generate a unique identifier hash for a given image

 All endpoints must perform appropriate validation and return relevant HTTP status codes.